-- Artificial intelligence: Operational systems that use integrated AI technologies have the speed, power, and flexibility to not only gather and analyze disparate data sets, but to provide real-time insights and responsive recommendations.
-The automated processes and intelligent systems within a smart factory are continually optimized and informed by artificial intelligence.
+- Artificial intelligence: Operational systems that use integrated AI technologies have the speed, power, and flexibility to not only gather and analyse disparate data sets, but to provide real-time insights and responsive recommendations.
+The automated processes and intelligent systems within a smart factory are continually optimised and informed by artificial intelligence.

 - Industrial Internet of Things (IIoT): In a smart factory, when devices and machines are fitted with unique identifiers and the ability to send and receive digital data, they comprise an IIoT network.
 Modern machinery may already have digital portals but even decades-old analog machines can be fitted with IIoT gateway devices to bring them up to speed.
 Essentially, data sent from the device reports on its status and activity, and data sent to the device controls and automates its actions and workflows.

 - Digital twins: An exact, virtual replica of a machine or system becomes its digital twin.
 It allows for maximum innovation and creativity with minimal operational risk.
 A digital twin can be pushed to its limit, reconfigured in multiple virtual ways, or tested for its compatibility within an existing system – all without ever incurring risk or resource wastage in the physical world.